Learn about The Transformation Fund toward the bottom of the page.

-The Fund will make grants to grassroots organizations that address their community's immediate needs.
-We will also invest in groups that demand change and hold law enforcement and elected officials accountable.
-We invite individual donors and philanthropic institutions to make bold and powerful financial investments to the Fund.
+The Fund makes grants to grassroots organizations that address their community's immediate needs.
+It also invests in groups that demand change and hold law enforcement and elected officials accountable.

 What happened: On Monday, May 25, 2020, former veteran Minneapolis Police Officer Derek Chauvin kneeled on George Floyd's neck during an arrest over a counterfeit $20 bill.
 Within nine minutes, Mr. Floyd was unresponsive and pronounced dead when he arrived at the hospital.
 Throughout that week and the weeks that followed, peaceful protests took place across Minneapolis and Saint Paul; protesters were met with tear gas and rubber bullets from law enforcement and the National Guard.
 Meanwhile, far-right militias and anti-government extremists from other communities came into Minneapolis to set fires, loot, and cause massive destruction that lasted for days.

 On Friday, May 29, 2020, Derek Chauvin was arrested and initially charged with third-degree murder and manslaughter.
 He now faces second-degree murder and manslaughter.

 As of Fall 2020, all four former officers in George Floyd's murder await a trial that has been scheduled to begin in March 2021.